AegeusZerium/ProbabilityTheoryandStatistics/README.md

 The Notebook demonstrates the use **Bayes' theorem** to estimate and infer the parameters of a simple linear regression model.

-The programming language and scientific libraries used for visualization are the following:
+The programming language and scientific libraries used for visualization and computing are the following:

 - Python 3.7.3
 - Numpy 1.16.2